TRomoser/record-keeper/README.md

 # RecordKeeper

-RecordKeeper is a fun app that allows a user to document and store their record collection.
+RecordKeeper is an app that allows a user to document and store their record collection.
 If they want to add their record information manually they have plenty of options in order to be very specific about their collections.
 They also have the ability to search Discogs and add the record data, just by clicking a button!
 RecordKeeper is looking to make our users lives easier.

 ![Logo](https://i.imgur.com/TokguiO.png)